Home » Roshna Bala Keen

 Roshna Bala Keen is a partner at Loevy & Loevy and has been with the firm since 2008.

-Prior to joining Loevy & Loevy, Ms. Keen was an associate at Sidley Austin LLP, where she worked on internal investigations, general corporate litigation, and an extensive list of pro bonomatters, including the representation of a death row inmate in Alabama in partnership with the Equal Justice Initiative.
+Prior to joining Loevy & Loevy, Ms. Keen was an associate at Sidley Austin LLP, where she worked on internal investigations, general corporate litigation, and an extensive list of pro bono matters, including the representation of a death row inmate in Alabama in partnership with the Equal Justice Initiative.
+Her pro bono commitments over the years have included providing volunteer legal services to First Defense Legal Aid and several other non-profit legal organizations.
+Ms. Keen also taught Animal Law at the University of Chicago Law School in 2014 and 2015.

-Ms. Keen received her law degree from Northwestern University Law School in 2004 and her undergraduate degree from the University of Chicago in 1999.
-Her pro bono commitments including providing volunteer legal services for First Defense Legal Aid (where she served on the board for many years) and the Animal Legal Defense Fund.
-She taught Animal Law at the University of Chicago Law School in 2014 and 2015.
-Prior to attending law school, she worked at Foreign Affairs Magazine and the Council on Foreign Relations.
+Ms. Keen received her law degree from Northwestern University Law School and her undergraduate degree from the University of Chicago.
+Prior to law school, she worked at Foreign Affairs Magazine and the Council on Foreign Relations.

 Bar Admissions